RetroReversing/retroReversing/pages/SourceCode/DecompiledRetailConsoleGames.md

 {% include link-to-other-site.html url="https://github.com/Yoshifanatic1/Super-Mario-RPG-Disassembly" description="This project is a disassembly of Super Mario RPG for the Super Famicom (SNES), it is not under active development." image="https://upload.wikimedia.org/wikipedia/en/8/89/SuperMarioRPGSNESCoverArtUS.jpg" title="Super Mario RPG Disassembly"  %}

 ### Super Metroid
-{% include link-to-other-site.html url="https://github.com/strager/supermetroid" description="This project is a disassembly of Super Metroid for the Super Famicom (SNES), it is still under active development." image="https://upload.wikimedia.org/wikipedia/en/e/e4/Smetroidbox.jpg" title="Super Metroid SNES game, disassembled"  %}
+{% include link-to-other-site.html url="https://github.com/strager/supermetroid" description="This project is a disassembly of Super Metroid for the Super Famicom (SNES)." image="https://upload.wikimedia.org/wikipedia/en/e/e4/Smetroidbox.jpg" title="Super Metroid SNES game, disassembled"  %}

+### The Legend of Zelda: A Link to the Past
+{% include link-to-other-site.html url="https://github.com/snesrev/zelda3" description="This is a reverse engineered clone of Zelda 3 - A Link to the Past." image="https://upload.wikimedia.org/wikipedia/en/2/21/The_Legend_of_Zelda_A_Link_to_the_Past_SNES_Game_Cover.jpg" title="A reimplementation of Zelda 3"  %}

 ---
 ## Nintendo 64
 Recently, mainly in thanks to the huge success of the Super Mario 64 project, there has been revived interest in Nintendo 64 Decompilation.
 While most projects are still in very early stages, there are a few that meet the criteria for this list.

 ### Banjo Kazooie
-{% include link-to-other-site.html url="https://github.com/n64decomp/banjo-kazooie" description="Decompilation of Banjo Kazooie, about 20% complete" image="https://upload.wikimedia.org/wikipedia/en/1/12/Banjo_Kazooie_Cover.png" title="Decompilation of Banjo Kazooie"  %}
+{% include link-to-other-site.html url="https://github.com/n64decomp/banjo-kazooie" description="Decompilation of Banjo Kazooie, about 94% complete" image="https://upload.wikimedia.org/wikipedia/en/1/12/Banjo_Kazooie_Cover.png" title="Decompilation of Banjo Kazooie"  %}

 ### Blast Corps
 {% include link-to-other-site.html url="https://github.com/retroplastic/blastcorps" description="Disassembly of Blast Corps" image="https://upload.wikimedia.org/wikipedia/en/8/83/Blast_Corps_Coverart.png" title="Blast Corps"  %}